 The usual road to a good education is to seek out the best teacher or the school with the deepest resources; you want people who know the field thoroughly to pass that knowledge on to you.
 So, why is it that the field of bankruptcy law these days is overrun with lawyers trying to pick up bankruptcy law on their own and on the fly?

-Maybe’s it’s the American, can-do attitude or our admiration for the self taught.
+Maybe’s it’s the American, can-do attitude or our admiration for the self taught and you can check my site to know more about the best lawyers in town.
 I’m proud to have taught myself to cook and sew, both skills that I excel at.
 But teaching yourself to practice bankruptcy law isn’t the same.
 When I botch a new recipe or cooking technique, I can discard my mistake.
 I can’t do that when I miss an issue in a client’s bankruptcy case.

 Maybe it’s the economic times.
 Traditional legal jobs are hard to come by and lots of newly fledged lawyers are fending for themselves, at a time when there is huge demand bankruptcy lawyers.
 Supply, meet demand.